databricks-solutions/salesforce-zerobus/README.md

     api_version="57.0"                     # Salesforce API version
 )
 ```
+## 🧱 Run as Databricks App
+Running this service as a Databricks app and subscribing to ChangeEvents is a great way to stream all Salesforce changes with low costs, simplified ci/cd, and a rich governance model.
+View the databricks.yml to see the .whl being built.
+1. View the contents of resources/app.yml
+2. Configure the app.yaml file variables
+3. Deploy the Databricks Asset Bundle:
+    1. Comment out the job/pipeline .yml contents if you do not wish to deploy a job or pipeline
+    2. terminal: ```databricks bundle deploy -t dev ```
+    3. terminal: ```databricks sync --full . /Workspace/Users/{user}/.bundle/{bundle_name}/dev/files```
+4. View the app in the databricks UI.
+Deploy the app.
+5. Deploy the Lakeflow Declarative Pipeline resource to flatten and parse the streamed data

 ## 🧱 Run as Databricks Job
 ### Running the service as a Databricks Job
 Running this service as a Databricks job leverages the For/Each task type to ingest several Salesforce Objects in parallel.